GitTools/GitVersion/README.md

 ```

 As you can see the versions now no longer conflict.
 When you want to create a stable `2.0.0` release you simply `git tag 2.0.0` then build the tag and it will produce a stable 2.0.0 package.

+For more information/background on why we have come to this conclusion read [Xavier Decoster's blog post on the subject](http://www.xavierdecoster.com/semantic-versioning-auto-incremented-nuget-package-versions).
+The issue has also been discussed in quite a few issues.
+If you have other thoughts on this subject please open an issue to discuss!

 ### NuGet Compatibility
 Again, if you have used NuGet you would notice the versions above are not compatible with NuGet.
 GitVersion solves this by providing *variables*.